Cable bacteria: Ecological significance

 Cable bacteria strongly influence the geochemical properties of the surrounding environment.
 Their activity promotes the oxidation of iron at the surface of the sediment, and the resulting iron oxides bind phosphorus-containing compounds and hydrogen sulfide, limiting the amount of phosphorus and hydrogen sulfide in the water.
 Phosphorus can cause eutrophication, and hydrogen sulfide can be toxic to marine life, meaning that cable bacteria play an important role in maintaining marine ecosystems in coastal areas.

-Methane emissions

 The presence of cable bacteria can lead to a decrease in methane emissions from saturated soils.
-The transfer of electrons through cable bacteria allows the sulfate reduction that occurs in inundated soils to be balanced by sulfate oxidation.
+The transfer of electrons through cable bacteria allows the sulfate reduction that occurs in inundated soils to be balanced by sulfide oxidation.
 Oxidation is possible because of the release of electrons through the cable bacteria filaments.
 Through this balance, sulfate remains readily available for sulfate reducing bacteria, which out compete methanogens.
 This causes a decrease in production of methane by methanogens.